Automate Commit Linting and Package Releases with GitHub Actions

 }You’ll be asked which packages to bump and for a description.

-Changeset reads all packages defined in the root package.json
+Changeset reads all packages defined in the root package.json.
+If workspaces aren't defined, add it:

 {